Brussels: Institutions

 The Brussels-Capital Region is governed by a parliament of 89 members (72 French-speaking, 17 Dutch-speaking—parties are organised on a linguistic basis) and an eight-member regional cabinet consisting of a minister-president, four ministers and three state secretaries.
+The current government under Boris Dilliès comprises seven parties across the social democrat, green, liberal and conservative party spectrum.
+The coalition negotiations took almost two years, concluding 613 days after the elections and breaking the Belgian record for the longest time to form a government.

 By law, the cabinet must comprise two French-speaking and two Dutch-speaking ministers, one Dutch-speaking secretary of state and two French-speaking secretaries of state.
 The minister-president does not count against the language quota, but in practice every minister-president has been a bilingual francophone.
 The regional parliament can enact ordinances (ordonnances, ordonnanties), which have equal status as a national legislative act.

 Nineteen of the 72 French-speaking members of the Brussels Parliament are also members of the Parliament of the French Community of Belgium, and, until 2004, this was also the case for six Dutch-speaking members, who were at the same time members of the Flemish Parliament.
-Now, people voting for a Flemish party have to vote separately for 6 directly elected members of the Flemish Parliament.
+Now, people voting for a Flemish party have to vote separately for six directly elected members of the Flemish Parliament.

-Agglomeration of Brussels
+Agglomeration

 Before the creation of the Brussels-Capital Region, regional competences in the 19 municipalities were performed by the Brussels Agglomeration.
 The Brussels Agglomeration was an administrative division established in 1971.
-This decentralised administrative public body also assumed jurisdiction over areas which, elsewhere in Belgium, were exercised by municipalities or provinces.
+This decentralised administrative public body also assumed jurisdiction over areas that, elsewhere in Belgium, were exercised by municipalities or provinces.

-The Brussels Agglomeration had a separate legislative council, but the by-laws enacted by it did not have the status of a legislative act.
+The Brussels Agglomeration had a separate legislative council, but the by-laws it enacted did not have legislative status.
 The only election of the council took place on 21 November 1971.
 The working of the council was subject to many difficulties caused by the linguistic and socio-economic tensions between the two communities.

 After the creation of the Brussels-Capital Region, the Brussels Agglomeration was never formally abolished, although it no longer has a purpose.